openstack-charmers/openstack-bundles/README.md

-# OpenStack-Bundles
+# OpenStack bundles

-This repo contains development and stable bundles for deploying OpenStack with Juju and MaaS with [OpenStack Charms](https://docs.openstack.org/charm-guide/latest).
+This repository contains development and stable Juju [bundles][juju-bundles] that deploy OpenStack with MAAS as a backing cloud.
+The [OpenStack Charms][openstack-charms] are used within the bundles.

 ## Local customization